sensu/sensu-docs/content/sensu-go/6.8/api/catalog/_index.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the Sensu Catalog API in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the Catalog API in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}

 {{% notice note %}}
-**NOTE**: The Sensu Catalog API is an alpha feature and may include breaking changes.
+**NOTE**: The Sensu Catalog is in public preview and is subject to change.
 {{% /notice %}}

-The Sensu Catalog API generates a static API from a Sensu Catalog repository, such as https://github.com/sensu/catalog.
+The Catalog API generates a static API from a repository of integrations, such as https://github.com/sensu/catalog, via the [catalog-api command line tool][1].

 ## Get the latest catalog SHA-256 checksum